Tim Donst: Chikara (2007–2013)

 On September 15, Donst set his sights on the Chikara Grand Championship, attacking reigning champion Eddie Kingston after his successful title defense against Tadasuke.
 On November 18, Donst represented Team Kingston in the ninth annual torneo cibernetico, where they faced a team captained by Kevin Steen.
 In the end, Donst won the match, lastly eliminating Kingston.
 On December 2, Donst unsuccessfully challenged Kingston for the Grand Championship in the main event of Chikara's third internet pay-per-view, Under the Hood.
 Following the loss, Donst adopted a new depressed persona, forming a stable known as The Nest of Donst with his storyline followers Jakob Hammermeier, Steve "The Turtle" Weiner and Veronica in early 2013.
 Also in early 2013, Donst started a rivalry with ring announcer and commentator Gavin Loudspeaker, which culminated in a Hair vs. Hair match at Aniversario: Never Compromise, where Donst lost, after Hammermeier turned on him, and was again forced to have his head shaved.
 When Chikara returned from its one-year hiatus in May 2014, Donst was no longer part of the promotion's roster.

 Dragon Gate USA (2014)

 On February 22, 2014, Donst made his debut for Dragon Gate USA, defeating Chris Dickinson in a singles match.
 The next day, Donst was defeated by Caleb Konley at Way of the Ronin 2014.

-Combat Zone Wrestling (2015–present)
+Combat Zone Wrestling (2015–2019)

 On July 11, 2015, Donst made his debut for Combat Zone Wrestling (CZW), defeating Joe Gacy for the CZW Wired Championship.
 On October 10, 2015, at Tangled Web 8, he lost the title to Joey Janela following outside interference from Gacy.
 On June 11, 2016, he competed in the Annual CZW Tournament of Death, where he was defeated by Ricky Shane Page in the opening match in the bed of a pickup truck.